NikolayMenzhulin/Flow-Response-Retrofit-Adapter/README.md

     .onEach { state ->
         when {
             state.isLoading -> {
-                // Logic of changing loading state or something else.
+                // Logic of changing the loading state or something else.
             }
             state.isSuccess -> {
                 if (!state.isEmpty) {
                     val data: SomeNetworkRequestResult = state.getData()
-                    // Logic of reaction to success response and using data from it...
+                    // Logic of reaction to the success response and using the data from it...
                 } else {
-                    // or reaction on empty data.
+                    // or reaction on the empty data.
                 }
             }
             state.isError -> {